AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/restrict-metric-access.md

 You can also restrict access to a metric by editing the metric and [selecting users in the User Rights section](../data-user/reports/ess-manage-data-metrics.md).

 {:.bs-callout-info}
-If you duplicate a metric, Magento BI copies the user permissions set in the original metric.
+If you duplicate a metric, MBI copies the user permissions set in the original metric.